dn-m/Plan/Architecture.md

 ## `ScoreModelLayer`

-The `ScoreModelLayer` encapsulates abstract information of a work of music, as well as user-defined modifications to it.
+The `ScoreModelLayer` encapsulates abstract information of a work of music, as well as user-initiated modifications to it.

 For example, a performer may select to **filter** out any given attribute of any part in the score.
 Furthermore, they may add a number of different types of **annotations**.
 The model layer stores these modifications abstractly, and presents an updated model of the score model when needed.